 The internal frames on the other hand make the packs slimmer.
 This makes it easy for you when moving around.
 They are also lighter and more durable.

 Besides, you do want to look good on the trails.
-A nice looking slim backpack helps you look nice.
+A nice-looking slim backpack helps you look nice.

 Buy a backpack with wheels

 However, note that you will still have to carry it on your shoulders.
 Thus, pack it just right.
-The wheels can help you to avoid back pains by allowing you to pull you luggage every time you feel like you are straining your back.
+The wheels can help you to avoid back pains by allowing you to pull your luggage every time you feel like you are straining your back.

 If you have a wheeled backpack, pull it behind you wherever you can to avoid straining your back.

-Buy a compartmentalized backpack
+Buy a compartmentalized backpack with pockets

 They minimize the chances of stuffing only one side of the pack with all the weight.
 You should reduce the risks that come with carrying an unbalanced backpack.